-- Among these top 10 large MSAs, some have a high cost of living, while others have a low cost of living. - One way to measure this is to list the MSAs for which the associated RPP is below the national average versus ones where it is above the national average. - The following table reproduces the previous table with this additional column. - Just two cities in the top 10, St. Louis and Nashville, have a cost of living less than the national average.
+- Among these top 10 large MSAs, some have a high cost of living, while others have a low cost of living. - o This could be viewed as different MSAs having different "strategies" for delivering a high standard of living. - One way to measure this is to list the MSAs for which the associated RPP is below the national average versus ones where it is above the national average. - The following table reproduces the previous table with this additional column. - Just two cities in the top 10, St. Louis and Nashville, have a cost of living less than the national average.